bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 * [[HD2 Accessories]] - What is a smartphone without overpriced accessories?
 Some of them are quite useful though, so take a look.
 * [[HD2 Troubleshooting]] - Got issues with your HD2?
 Take a gander at this guide.
 * [[HD2 Credits and Sources]] - All the authors, the guides, the programs referenced in the creation of this guide.

+### HD2 Operating Systems

+Descriptions of the history, the functions, and the implementation of the various operating systems on the HD2.

+* [[Android|HD2 Android]] - Google's famous open-source mobile platform that took the world by storm and putt Apple on the defensive.
+Large selection of apps, huge freedom in customization.
+* [[Windows Phone 7|HD2 WP7]] - You may not expect great things from Microsoft, but Windows Phone 7 can truly be said to be the ideal mobile platform.
+Sadly, it only has a small, albeit beautiful library of apps.
+* [[Linux|HD2 Linux]] - *(in development)* Full blown GNU/Linux on the HD2.
+Still needs some work, but the allure of the desktop on a smartphone lives on.
+* [[Firefox OS|HD2 Firefox OS]] - *(research stages)* Some XDA frontiersmen are looking into the experimental Firefox OS for the HD2.
+* [[Windows Mobile 6|HD2 WM6]] - *(defunct)* This is the original operating system on the HD2.
+It's best days were already behind it by the time of the phone's release.
+Still, the HD2 played an important part as both XDA's last Windows Mobile phone and first serious Android smartphone.

 ## Issues with the Guide